theArjun/java-notes/variables/README.md

     - Scope
     ⏩ Created at the time of class loading and destroyed at the time of class unloading.

 3. Local Variable

+        [method]
+        void mOne{
+            int x = 10; // is not available outside for loop.
+        }

+        [block]
+        for(int i = 0; i<5; i++){
+            System.out.println(i); // is not available outside for loop.
+        }

+        [constructor]
+        Test(){
+            int x = 10;
+        }

+ - aka Local / Temporary / Stack / Automatic
+ - are stored in stack memory.
+ - Scope :
+    ⏩ Destroy after finishing method / block / constructor
+ - for every thread separate, local variable is created.
+ - For local variable, JVM won't provide default value.
+So, we must provide value explicitly before using it.
+ - For local variable, the only applicable modifier is final.